kevinberonilla/jquery-quick-modal/README.md

 ---

 #### Installation
-Download the plugin via Bower or manually copy the CSS and JS files to your site, then include them in the `<head>`tag.
+Download the plugin via Bower or manually copy the CSS and JS files to your site, then include them in the `<head>` tag after jQuery.
 ```
 bower install jquery-quick-modal
 ```